-Instead, Dasha Pugacheva calmly took her place on drums, Ira Luzina opened a suitcase with Panivalkova inscription on it and pulled out a percussion instrument cabasa and Ira Kulshenko started playing ocarina, a type of vessel flute.
+Instead, Dasha Pugacheva calmly took her place on drums, Ira Luzina opened a suitcase with Panivalkova inscription on it and pulled out a percussion instrument called cabasa and Ira Kulshenko started playing the ocarina, a type of vessel flute.

 “Many people came because of the music video for a song “Let Me.”
 It’s pleasant to see that music video gives such a push (to the band’s popularity),” Kulshenko said.

 Panivalkova released their latest music video “Let Me” in November, and it went viral almost immediately, reaching more than 80,000 views on the YouTube.

 In the video, the girls perform in astonishing traditional costumes.
 As they sing, someone’s invisible hands start slowly taking off their clothes, leaving them in skin-colored bodysuits by the end of the song.

 The band used the same thing for their concert in Sentrum: In the middle of the performance the band members started to untie the strings that held their embroidered dresses together, transforming them from long dresses stretching almost to the floor to mini skirts.
 They threw pieces of clothes into the crowd, and the few children who were at the concert got on their parents’ shoulders to catch them.

 Pugacheva, Luzina and Kulshenko founded their band more than three years ago on International Women’s Day – March 8.
 They said that the idea to create the band came to them spontaneously, when Kulshenko and Luzina decided to rehearse together.
 Both of them said they didn’t strived to write a hit, unlike many of their colleagues in the music industry.
 They just experimented with a sound.